 Dr Lovdahl Gormsen has secured funding for her case from Innsworth, one of the largest litigation funders in the world.
 There is no cost to the UK users for this claim.

-Any person with an interest (including any member of the proposed class) was will be able to object to the CPO Application or the authorisation of the Proposed Class Representative by writing to the Tribunal stating their reasons for objecting.
-In due course, we expect the Tribunal to set a deadline for such objections, which we will publicise on this site.
+Any person with an interest (including any member of the proposed class) was able to object to the CPO Application or the authorisation of the Proposed Class Representative by writing to the Tribunal stating their reasons for objecting by no later than 4pm on 6 December 2023.

 This claim is being brought on an “opt-out” basis.
 This means that if the claim is allowed to proceed, anyone who accessed their Facebook account at least once from the UK during the period 2016 to the present date, and is also resident in the UK on the “domicile date” (which is yet to be determined by the Tribunal), will be automatically included, unless they choose to opt out.